 NYPA’s Technology LeadershipNYPA serves as an industry leader in identifying and deploying new technology at many levels and in many arenas of energy generation, distribution, and use.
 Our Research & Development team tracks and evaluates emerging tech and our engineering teams lead deployment.
 Examples of our work include:

-An innovative use of capacitor banks allows NYPA to provide up to 440 megawatts of additional transmission capacity, enough to power more than 400,000 homes, without creating new transmission lines.
-It helps relieve transmission bottlenecks that affect the ability to deliver surplus upstate electricity to the downstate region.
-The project involves the installation of three capacitor banks which raise voltage and keep it at a constant level, improving transmission efficiency.
+An innovative use of capacitor banks allows NYPA to provide up to 440 megawatts of additional transmission capacity, enough to power more than 400,000 homes, without building new transmission lines.
+It helps relieve transmission bottlenecks that affect the ability to deliver surplus upstate less expensive electricity to the downstate region.
+The project involved the installation of three series capacitor banks which reduce the impedances of two transmission lines improve transmission efficiency.
 They are the first series capacitor banks installed in New York State.